Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows St Kilda - Central had a median income among taxpayers of $61,667 and an average of $88,025.
-This is amongst the highest in Australia compared to Greater Melbourne's median of $54,892 and average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest approximately $69,166 for the median income and $98,729 for the average as of September 2025.
-Census data indicates individual earnings are at the 92nd percentile nationally ($1,220 weekly), but household income ranks lower at the 53rd percentile.
-The earnings profile shows that 36.2% of residents (5,197 people) fall within the $1,500 - 2,999 bracket, similar to regional levels where 32.8% occupy this range.
-Housing affordability pressures are severe, with only 80.4% of income remaining after housing costs, ranking at the 49th percentile.
+AreaSearch's latest postcode level ATO data, released for financial year 2022, shows St Kilda - Central SA2 had a median income among taxpayers of $61,667 and an average of $88,025.
+This is among the highest in Australia, compared to Greater Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates as of September 2025 would be approximately $69,166 (median) and $98,729 (average).
+Census data reveals individual earnings stand out at the 92nd percentile nationally ($1,220 weekly), though household income ranks lower at the 52nd percentile.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 36.2% of residents (5,197 people), reflecting patterns seen regionally where 32.8% similarly occupy this range.
+Housing affordability pressures are severe, with only 80.4% of income remaining, ranking at the 48th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income